pgrit/SimpleImageIO/README.md

 ## Building on other platforms

 In theory, the package works on any platform.
 However, the native dependencies have to be built for each.
-Currently, the workflow has been set up and tested for 64 bit Windows and Linux (Ubuntu 20.04).
-Other platforms (like OSX) need to be built from source.
+Currently, the workflow has been set up and tested for Intel 64bit Windows, Linux (Ubuntu 20.04) and macOS 10.15.
+Other platforms need to be built from source.
 For these, the [SimpleImageIO.csproj](SimpleImageIO/SimpleImageIO.csproj) file needs to be adjusted, instructions can be found in the comments of that file.
 The process should be a simple copy&paste operation, provided nothing goes south when building the C++ library.

 ## Usage example